-In 2022, consumer concerns over misleading advertising increased by 6 points to 67% of complaints, with taste & decency in second place at 13%
+In 2023, consumer concerns over misleading advertising increased by 1 point to 68% of complaints, with social responsibility in second place at 25%

 The graph below illustrates the evolution over the past 5 years of the issues that complainants outlined in their queries.
-Complaints against purportedly misleading advertising remains the dominant share of complaints lodged with SROs across Europe, reaching a high of 67% in 2022.
-Social responsibility issues, which encompass gender-based and non-gender-based discrimination, inappropriate content for children, exploitation of credulity, and play on fear and violent content have recorded a decrease reaching 7% of complaints in 2022.
-Taste and decency issues stabilised at 13%.
-Other categories, aggregating together 13% of complaints, relate to issues surrounding health & safety, privacy & data protection, denigration of competitors, breaches of sectoral rules, imitation, and transparency of commercial intent in the ad, as well as breaches of rules on non-commercial ads or market rules for SROs that extend their remit to include this.
+Complaints against purportedly misleading advertising remains the dominant share of complaints lodged with SROs across Europe, reaching a high of 68% in 2023.

+In 2023, social responsibility rose to second place with 25%, replacing taste and decency, which dropped to third place with 4%.
+Social responsibility issues, encompass gender-based and non-gender-based discrimination, inappropriate content for children, exploitation of credulity, and play on fear and violent content.
+This increase in 2023 in taste and decency is partly attributed to a surge in complaints lodged with the ASA in the UK on grounds of discrimination.

+Other categories, aggregating together 3% of complaints, relate to issues surrounding health & safety, privacy & data protection, denigration of competitors, breaches of sectoral rules, imitation, and transparency of commercial intent in the ad, as well as breaches of rules on non-commercial ads or market rules for SROs that extend their remit to include this.